 I was shocked when I saw the new guidelines on sugar last Summer.
 We had just stopped for a snack at a motorway service station.
 I glanced at the headlines then checked the “healthy juice” my 8-year old was gulping down.
 “No more sugar until tomorrow” I said, “you are already over your limit for today!”.
 It was 9am and […]

-“New traditions need to start somewhere . . ” this is how Yotam Ottolenghi introduced his vegetarian Christmas recipes a couple of weeks ago on twitter.
-New traditions… I like this especially as I see this is something we could be embracing as a family.
-Most people will not think about eating turkey the rest of the year, […]
+“New traditions need to start somewhere . . ” this is how Yotam Ottolenghi introduced his vegetarian Christmas recipes a couple of weeks ago on Twitter.
+New traditions… I like this especially as I see this as something we could be embracing as a family.
+Most people will not think about eating turkey the rest […]

 Sixteen years on since the publication of his first cookbook, “The Naked Chef”, Jamie Oliver has had, in my opinion, one of the most interesting journeys of all celebrity chefs.
 While staying true to his simple and down to earth cooking style, he has campaigned tirelessly (from school dinners to his latest sugar tax initiative) for […]

 From his school dinner initiatives to the brilliant Food Revolution, Jamie Oliver has always been a fervent advocate of food education and children’s health.
 He has now taken the unprecedented step of imposing his own sugar tax.
 The levy aims to raise public awareness about the danger of too much sugar as well as the global rise in diet-related disease, such […]

 My mum is from a generation where home economics was taught at school.
 To this day, she maintains that learning how to cook and balance her diet has been amongst the most useful skills she has used throughout her life.
 In the UK, sometime in the 80s school policy changed and out went home economics. […]